-The following guidance applies to badged fleet and leased or grey fleet EVs.
+The following guidance applies to both badged fleet and leased or grey fleet EVs.
 If consumption in litres of fuel and/or kWh of electricity is available these should be used in preference to the mileage emission factors provided in the template, for more accurate emissions totals.

-Due to current limitations of the order/template the emission factor that will apply will be determined according to where the vehicle is charged, i.e. whether it is predominantly on-site or off-site at a third party charging facility.
+Due to current limitations of the template (as per the original 2015 Order) the emission factor that will apply will be determined according to where the vehicle is charged, i.e. whether it is predominantly onsite or off-site at a third party charging facility.
 See chart below which summarises which emission factors to use under different scenarios.